 The work of Daniel Kahneman and Amos Tversky have become very popular in behavioral finance circles.
 Thinking Fast and Slow is a seminal work in this area.

 In a wide-ranging discussion, Daniel Kahneman discussed the Endowment Effect on the Farnam Street podcast.
-He describes the Endowment Effect using the example of someone buying a sandwich believing that they should sell it for more than they paid for the sandwich.
+He describes it using the example of someone buying a sandwich believing that they should sell it for more than they paid for the sandwich.

 Kahneman makes two important points about the Endowment Effect with interesting ramifications.
 He says that it is more painful to give something up (selling) than to get something (buying).
-He also says that potential losers fight a lot harder than potential winners.
+He elaborates further saying that potential losers fight a lot harder than potential winners.